How to Get Homeowners Insurance After a Lapse in Coverage

 The issue with force-placed insurance is that your lender likely won’t shop around to find the best deals.
 And they’ll want to ensure the house is covered to the amounts they want.
 So you’ll likely have even higher premiums with forced-placed insurance than if you shopped around on a website like Clovered and purchased a policy on your own.

 The insurer you had a lapse in coverage with will most likely not take you back until you’ve proved you can make payments.
-So you’ll likely have to choose another carrier that operates in your state.
+Since that lapse in coverage will affect your insurance score, it will likely raise your premiums, too.
+So you’ll likely have to choose another carrier that operates in your state and offers affordable policies for high-risk policyholders.
 You’ll need to contact your agent or use Clovered’s website with a few pieces of information about your living situation.

 And nobody has a few hundred thousand dollars sitting around that they’re just waiting and wishing to pay for damages.
 If you have a homeowners insurance policy, you’ll be covered for many of the most commonly filed claims — and more.